 My name is Jerome Dinal Herath.
-I'm currently a Staff Data Scientist @ Obsidian Security.
+I'm currently a Principal AI Engineer @ Spacewalk AI.

-I completed my PhD in Computer Science at State University of New York (SUNY) Binghamton, USA and Bachelor’s in Computational Physics at University of Colombo, Sri Lanka.
+• PhD, Computer Science - State University of New York (SUNY) Binghamton, USA

 Experience